Polyrhythm Visualizer

 What a polyrhythm is

-A polyrhythm is the simultaneous sounding of two or more pulse streams whose beat counts share a cycle but not a common subdivision — 3 against 4, 5 against 7, 2:3:5.
-The full cycle repeats every LCM of the pulse counts; between the first coincident downbeat and the next, every attack is at its own irrational-looking fraction of the bar.
-The effect is deeply unsettling on paper and completely natural in music from West Africa, Bartók, Ligeti, and Aphex Twin.
+A polyrhythm is the simultaneous sounding of two or more pulse streams that share a cycle while dividing it differently: 3 against 4, 5 against 7, 2:3:5.
+The full cycle repeats every LCM of the pulse counts; between the first coincident downbeat and the next, each stream lands at its own fraction of the bar.
+The effect can look forbidding on paper, but it feels entirely natural in many traditions, from West African drumming to contemporary concert music and electronic production.

 What the visualizer does

 Configure between two and eight pulse streams, set the bar length in beats, pick a tempo, and the module computes the composite rhythm exactly.
-Each stream appears as a concentric ring around the circular display; every attack is marked on its ring.
-Points where two or more streams coincide within a configurable tolerance are flagged as coincidence events.
-You can audition the composite pattern with transport controls, mute or solo individual streams to isolate relationships, and read out the exact timing of every attack.
+Each stream appears as a concentric ring around the circular display, with every attack marked on its ring.
+Points where two or more streams coincide are flagged as coincidence events.
+You can audition the composite pattern with transport controls, mute or solo individual streams to isolate relationships, and inspect cycle duration, LCM, composite attack count, and coincidence times.

 Inputs